The block is well overgrown, but primordia do not appear

 Be sure to check that the microclimate in your forcing chamber matches the data sheet for growing this strain.

-For example, if the distillation has low humidity, the slots may dry out.
+For example, if the humidity in the growing chamber is low, the slots may dry out.

 The mycelium in them dies from lack of moisture and, of course, primordia do not grow.